Shruti2110-coder/TAP-VOICE-AGENT/README.md

 ## What I built
 A voice agent using VAPI API that talks to users.

-## Demo
-Screen recording included in this repo.

 ## How to run
 pip install requests